muff1nman/oauth-openshift-springboot-example/blog2.md

 #### Setting up a Service Account

 For the client to interact with the OpenShift OAuth server, an identity is needed.
-This identity is setup via an [OpenShift Service Account][2].
+This identity is setup via an [OpenShift service account][2].
 This service account is declared within the OpenShift template and is instantiated with the other OpenShift objects when one processes the template as was done in Part 1.
-The Service Account declaration is as
+The service account declaration is as
 follows:

 ```